Kyle-Lewis/Kyle-Lewis.github.io/_posts/2018-09-15-Constrained-Maximization-and-Lagrange-Multipliers.md

 	<figcaption style="text-align:center;">Two constraints on $f(x, y)$</figcaption>
 </figure>

-Unfortuneately we're not done.
+We're not done at this point.
 We can already imaging the awkward situation which results when we go ahead and add more constraints, with some binding and some non-binding, which may not have a conveniant shared solution of this form.
 Later, the dual optimization problem, the addition of a tolerance factor, and the application of sequantial minimalization methods *will* finally bring us to the point of solving an arbitrary system.

 <h2 align="center">References</h2><hr>